 The first coins struck from new dies each year are often of the highest quality and the most sought after.
-Like a time capsule, this set locks in your 2019 circulation coins and keeps them sealed and under wraps, so you can preserve and share them with future generations.
-Every coin in this First Strikes collection is among the first 2019 dated Canadian circulation coins struck at the Winnipeg facility.
+Like a time capsule, this set locks in your 2021 circulation coins and keeps them sealed and under wraps, so you can preserve and share them with future generations.
+Every coin in this First Strikes collection is among the first 2021 dated Canadian circulation coins struck at the Winnipeg facility.
 They are uncirculated versions that have that unmistakable lustre of newly minted coins.
 There is a special wrap roll for each of the five denominations.
-Rolled in a premium collector issue wrapper, these coins will be lasting mementos of a year shaped by special moments and new experiences in your collecting journey.
+Rolled in a premium wrapper and sealed with a holographic label, these coins promise to be lasting mementos of a year shaped by special moments and new experiences in your collecting journey.
 Mintage of the collection is limited to 5,000.

 $2 Polar Bear: Introduced on February 19, 1996, Canada’s bi-metallic two-dollar coin features the polar bear, an Arctic species that is a symbol of strength.
 Artist: Brent Townsend.